OS-lab-team/File-Explorer/README.md

 # File-Explorer
-A simple file explorer using JavaFX
+A simple file explorer using JavaFX <br>
 [youtube video link of the project](https://youtu.be/xtxEW2Zf3VY)